Information For Vendors

 - A listing of the purchasing agents at UW-Madison Purchasing Services and their associated commodity areas is available on the web.

 - If you qualify, consider becoming a Wisconsin certified Minority Business Enterprise (MBE).
 There is a goal that all state agencies spend 5% of their purchases with certified MBE firms.

-- The MBE program is administered by the Dept of Administration (DOA).
+- The MBE program and certification is administered by the Dept of Administration (DOA).